tabalizer/Intelligence-Analysis/12_images_of_intelligence.md

-# 🎯 *The Twelve Images of Intelligence Cheat Sheet*
+# 🎯 The Twelve Images of Intelligence
 *With profound respect and deepest gratitude to **Dr. Kjetil Anders Hatlebrekke**—whose visionary work in *The Problem of Secret Intelligence* has forever transformed intelligence analysis.*

 *This cheat sheet is my interpretation of his theory as described in his book; all honor and credit belong solely to Dr. Hatlebrekke.*

 ---

-## 📚 About the Author
+## 📚 About the Author behind The Twelve Images of Intelligence
 **Dr. Kjetil Anders Hatlebrekke** (PhD, King’s College London; MA War Studies; MA Conflict & Security & Development; BA Nursing) served in the Norwegian Armed Forces from 1990 and held senior roles in the Norwegian Intelligence Service, including Specialist Director of Intelligence Development and Associate Professor at the Norwegian Defence Intelligence School
 He operationally served in Bosnia, Kosovo, the Middle East, and Afghanistan (Enduring Freedom, Anaconda) and was awarded the US Navy Presidential Unit Citation.

-*Dr. Hatlebrekke passed away after a courageous battle with cancer; his legacy endures through this groundbreaking framework.* #RIP!
+*Dr. Hatlebrekke passed away after a courageous battle with cancer; his legacy endures through this groundbreaking framework.*

 ---